-Multi-stores such as corporate chains, franchises, buying groups and networks of stores require particular management that does not necessarily apply to single store operations.
+Multi-stores such as corporate chains, franchises, buying groups, and networks of stores require particular management that does not necessarily apply to single-store operations.
 The operational aspects of these businesses may not be so different when observed at an individual level, but as a whole, their scale and variability often call for unique management approaches.

-How can you efficiently mange a multi-store structure?
+How can you efficiently manage a multi-store structure?
 Multi-store management requires handling the managerial demands of several operations, each of which is typically very unique in one way or another.
 Due to this, keeping the operations in all these stores running smoothly can be especially demanding.

 1. Improved Inventory Management